rowanmiller/EntityFramework.Testing/README.md

 The project was cut from EntityFrameworks' [source code](http://entityframework.codeplex.com/SourceControl/latest#test/EntityFramework/FunctionalTests/TestDoubles/).
 Some changes were made to be compliance with StyleCop/CodeAnalysis

 ## EntityFramework.Testing.Moq
-EntityFramework.Testing.Moq provides a helpful extension method to mock an EntityFramework's DbSets using Moq.
+EntityFramework.Testing.Moq provides a helpful extension method to mock EntityFramework's DbSets using Moq.

 For example, given the following controller.